Key Stage 1

 |In Art, we will create watercolour melons as well as a collage of a fruit by using different resources.
 We will research the artist Cynthia McGarry, identifying the colours and ways she creates images of fruit.|

 |Our learning journey for our curriculum lessons include finding out what different activities make people happy.
 We will be researching the past and present features of Greenwich as well as identifying various geographical facts.|

 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in any way, please contact your child’s class teacher.

-If you have any questions about Key Stage one, please do not hesitate to make an appointment with Ms James, our phase leader for Key Stage one.
+If you have any questions about Key Stage one, please do not hesitate to make an appointment with Ms Turner, our phase leader for Key Stage one.